PelionIoT/distro-pelion-edge/README.md

 user@95a30883d637:/pelion-build$ ./build-env/bin/build-all.sh --install --arch=amd64
 ```

-When   build   requires  different   architecture   to   build  natively   (when
+When  build  requires  different  architecture (when  cross-compilation  is  not
-cross-compilation is  not available,  like for *Red  Hat*) `--arch=<architecture>`
+available,  like for  *Red  Hat*)  `--arch=<architecture>` has  to  be added  to
-has to be added to `docker-run-env.sh` before specifying target environment:
+`docker-run-env.sh` before specifying target environment:
 ```bash
 ./build-env/bin/docker-run-env.sh --arch arm64 rhel
 ```